 High National Acceptance Rates

 YU students are very successful in competing on a national scale.
-Students who applied in 2012 have received offers to interview from Harvard, Columbia, Cornell, University of Pennsylvania, Yale and Johns Hopkins.
+Our students have received offers to interview from Harvard, Columbia, Cornell, University of Pennsylvania, Yale and Johns Hopkins.
 Our acceptance rate to medical school has been well above the national average every year—with an average 89% acceptance rate every year for the past 10 years.

 Students have also been successful in obtaining positions as research assistants and as teaching assistants in science courses.
 Many take a year off to conduct research or continue their rabbinical training before entering health professions schools.